encender-un-led-con-arduino

 The other consequence of the potential barrier is that, even when connecting the device with the correct polarity, at low voltage the electrons still cannot pass through the device.

-This happens until a certain voltage value is reached, which we call forward bias voltage (Vd), depending on the type of diode.
+This happens until a certain voltage value is reached, which we call forward bias voltage (Vd), which depends on the type of diode.

-From this voltage onward, we say that the diode is forward-biased, and current can pass through it freely with almost zero resistance.
+Beyond this voltage, we say that the diode is biased and current can flow through it freely with almost zero resistance.

-The voltage that is actually powering the diode is the difference between the applied voltage and the forward bias voltage of the diode.
+The voltage actually powering the diode is the difference between the applied voltage and the forward bias voltage of the diode.

-As we see, the moment we exceed the forward bias voltage, and given that the resistance of the diode is very small, a large current is generated that will destroy the diode.
+As we see, the moment we exceed the bias voltage, and given that the diode’s resistance is very small, a large current is generated that will destroy the diode.

-For that reason, we need a resistor to limit the amount of current flowing through the diode.
+For this reason, we need a resistor to limit the amount of current flowing through the diode.

-In other words, if we do not put a resistor, the system only has two states.
+That is, if we don’t put a resistor, the system only has two states.

-- If we power it with a voltage lower than Vd, the LED does not light up ❌
+• If we supply a voltage lower than Vd, the LED doesn’t light up ❌

-- If we power it with a voltage higher than Vd, the LED breaks 💥
+• If we supply a voltage higher than Vd, the LED breaks 💥

-Neither of the options is very good 😅.
-In any case, we will not be able to make the LED light without using a suitably valued resistor.
+Neither option is very good 😅.
+In any case, we won’t be able to make the LED light up without using a resistor of appropriate value.

 Why does it work when connecting to an Arduino output?

-As we mentioned earlier, sometimes you will see in tutorials online that some connect an LED directly to an Arduino output, without using a resistor.
-Indeed, this works, and the LED lights up without breaking.
-How can this be possible?
+As we mentioned earlier, sometimes you will see in Internet tutorials that some people connect an LED directly to an Arduino output, without using a resistor.
+Indeed, this works and the LED lights up without breaking.
+How is this possible?

-This works because Arduino has a limitation of 20mA on its outputs.
+This works because Arduino has a 20mA limitation on its outputs.
 This limitation prevents the LED from burning out (although it is actually behaving as if it were a short circuit).
-Arduino simply cannot provide more current, more “juice”.
+Simply put, Arduino cannot supply more current, more “juice”.

-However, this is a practice that is highly discouraged for several reasons:
+However, this is a practice that is completely discouraged for several reasons

-- Firstly, because it unnecessarily forces the Arduino output, which can shorten its lifespan in the long term.
+• Firstly, because it unnecessarily strains the Arduino output, which can shorten its lifespan in the long run

-- Secondly, because 20mA is generally too high of a current for an LED.
+• Secondly, because 20mA is, in general, too high a current for an LED

-- But above all, because it is a hack and a total lack of electronic hygiene 😆.
+• But above all, because it’s a botch job and a total lack of electronic hygiene 😆

 How much does an LED cost?